Internet Shutdowns

 National shutdown

-At the request of the Syrian Ministry of Education, the Internet in Syria was suspended on the morning of 13 June 2024, between 6:00 and 10:00 local time (+3 UTC) ahead of the last day of high school exams.
-As per Syrian Telecom.
-Along with this should event, mobile telecommunication is also scheduled t be shut off between 8:00 and 9:00 local time (+3 UTC).
+At the request of the Syrian Ministry of Education, the Internet in Syria was suspended on the morning of 29 July 2024, between 7:00 and 9:45 local time (+3 UTC) ahead of the second day of the third round of high school exams as per the announcement by Syria Telecom.
+The company issued a schedule for the Internet and telecommunication services shut down.
+Along with this shutdown event, mobile telecommunication is also scheduled to be shut off between 9:00 and 9:45 local time (+3 UTC).
+The first shutdown event in this series happend on 25 July.
 The #KeepItOn coalition, which the Internet Society is a member, recently urged Syrian and other authorities to abstain from implementing Internet shutdowns during exams, noting the lack of evidence demonstrating their impact on exam cheating, the economic cost of shutdowns on countries, and their violation of human rights.
-Syria ordered 11 Internet shutdowns in 2023, all related to exams.Syria
+Since 2019, Syria has ordered multiple Internet shutdowns, all related to exams.Syria

 - Start